aklie8/networksProject/README.txt

    around htons() function.

 ## Incomplete Required Features:

   - Coding Style
   - Error Handling:
      Improve the code to handle more unexpected scenarios and provide informative error messages.

+## Important Notes

+Superuser Permissions:
+  Some parts of the code, such as raw socket creation, may require superuser permissions to run successfully.
+  Ensure the program is executed with the necessary privileges.